MikeMutter/MyScripts/README.md

   ./Maven_Debian_setup.sh
 *********************************

-Maven_Debian_setup.sh - Designed to be ran after installing Debian 'Buster' for the first time. script is catogorized to be modified to fit individual needs easily.
+Maven_Debian_setup.sh - Designed to be ran after installing Debian 'Buster' for the first time.
+Script is catogorized so it can be modified as needed to fit individual needs easier.
 Still a work in progress as I add more and clean it up.
 Adding and updating more programs and dependencies to complete the setup.

 ******Warning***********************************************************************************
 This script does autoclean and is only intended for after a fresh installation of Debian buster.